The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

   * The small variance inherent to all healing and damage is also rolled independently.
 * AoE spells must hit something to trigger it, but will only trigger it once per cast.
 * Individual DoT ticks do **not** trigger a heal.
-* Kardion can only be on a single target at a time - applying it to another target will remove it from the first.
+* Kardion can only be on a single target at a time.
+Applying it to another target will remove it from the first.
-* There is a small cooldown of five seconds to switch targets, but no cooldown on the healing effect.
+* There is a small cooldown of five seconds when switching targets, but no cooldown on the healing effect.
 * The heal effect has a 60y range limit (significantly longer than the 30y range for *applying* the buff), which is large enough to generally be a non-issue.
 * Unlike Dance Partner, Kardia can be used on oneself.
 * If there are multiple Sages in the party, multiple Kardions on the same target will stack.